-The Articles of Incorporation are governed by the laws of the Grand Duchy of Luxembourg.
-Any dispute arising between the Shareholders, the Company, the Management Company and the Depositary will be submitted to the jurisdiction of the Tribunal d'Arrondissement.
-However, the Company and the Management Company may subject themselves to the jurisdiction of the courts of the countries in which the Shares of the Company are sold with respect to claims by investors resident in such countries.
+The Management Regulations are governed by the laws of the Grand Duchy of Luxembourg.
+Any dispute arising between the Unitholders, the Management Company and the Depositary will be submitted to the jurisdiction of the Tribunal d'Arrondissement.
+However, the Management Company may subject itself and the Umbrella Fund to the jurisdiction of the courts of the countries in which the Units of the Umbrella Fund are sold with respect to claims by investors resident in such countries.

-English shall be the governing language of this Prospectus and of the Articles of Incorporation.
+English shall be the governing language of this Prospectus and of the Management Regulations.